Tam cap: Fabrics and variations

 The tam can be made in a variety of fabrics, but typically drapeable materials such as felt, velvet, or silk have been used.
 Trimmings might include embroidery or appliqué or it might have the addition of a buckle or brooch.
 Tassels and feathers were sometimes added.
 Some varieties might also be made of fur, or have a fur brim.

 By the late 1920s, less voluminous versions – similar in design to a toque – were in fashion in materials such as velour, a correspondent for The Times noted, adding that these simple hats were generally worn with ornate dresses.

 By the early 1930s, there was a revival of the tam in checks and plaids, alongside the fez and cloche-brimmed designs.
 In the same year, new macramé (knotted form of weave similar to crochet) designs appeared, some being worn with matching collar and cuffs.

 Tam designs continued to be fashionable throughout the 1930s; The Times highlighted an outfit for Royal Ascot in 1938 comprising dress and bolero jacket with matching black velvet tam with high corners in the style of a mortar board hat.

 In the British Isles, the tam cap is often used as a headcovering by Christian women during church services.

 Graduation tam

 A graduation tam is an headwear item of academic regalia in some institutions.
 They take the place of a mortarboard and are made of black velvet with a soft top.

-Graduation tams are prescribed for those who have graduated with a master's or doctoral degree, and can have four, six, or eight sides, depending on the degree.
-Master's degree candidates could elect to wear a four, six, or eight sided tam; doctorate candidates always wear eight-sided tam as part of their regalia although university faculty also wears that same tam that doctorates use.
+While graduation tams are traditionally prescribed for those who have graduated with a master's or doctoral degree, and can have four, six, or eight sides, depending on the degree, it is not uncommon in the modern society for the graduates with the conferral of the bachelors degree to opt to wear four-sided tams instead, rather than the academic mortarboard cap.
+As a general rule, master's degree candidates could elect to wear a four, six, or eight sided tam, but doctorate candidates are always entitled to wear eight-sided tam as part of their regalia although university faculty also wears that same tam that doctorates use.
+Depending on the use of the graduation tam, it is based on individual university policy.